Highmark Stadium (New York): Future

+The Buffalo Bills will begin play in a new stadium adjacent to the current one by 2026.

 Although new stadium ideas had been proposed before the death of Ralph Wilson, with the new ownership of Terry and Kim Pegula, the prospect of a new stadium has been raised again.
 During his press conference to acquire the team, Terry Pegula stated, "we will gradually proceed to plan and design a stadium for the Buffalo Bills."

 On June 18, 2021, the Pegulas chose Legends Global Planning to represent ownership, consult on a new stadium and sell sponsorships and premium seats for the venue.
-In addition, an unnamed source claimed that the Bills are planning to build a new stadium in Orchard Park to replace Highmark Stadium, with two of the television stations in Rochester, New York reporting the unnamed source's claims as fact.
-Under the claimed plan, the project is expected to take three to five years to complete, with a possibility to be ready by 2025.
-The Bills may be forced to use an alternate site while the team waits for the project to be completed, with relocating to Beaver Stadium in State College, Pennsylvania and/or reviving the Bills Toronto Series being options during the construction.
-Neither the Bills nor any official entity in Erie County has verified or denied the claims.
+In addition, an unnamed source claimed that the Bills were planning to build a new stadium in Orchard Park to replace Highmark Stadium, with two of the television stations in Rochester, New York reporting the unnamed source's claims as fact.
+Under the claimed plan, the project was expected to take three to five years to complete, with a possibility to be ready by 2025.
+The Bills could have been forced to use an alternate site while the team waited for the project to be completed, with relocating to Beaver Stadium in State College, Pennsylvania and/or reviving the Bills Toronto Series being options during the construction.
+Neither the Bills nor any official entity in Erie County verified or denied the claims.

 On March 28, 2022, New York Governor Kathy Hochul announced that a deal had been reached between New York State, Erie County, and the Bills for a 62,000-seat, $1.4 billion dollar stadium in Orchard Park.
 It will be built across the street from Highmark Stadium adjacent to Erie Community College’s south campus, and is expected to open in 2026.
+On June 5, 2023, during a groundbreaking ceremony, the Bills announced that Highmark's naming rights would transfer to the new venue, which will also be named Highmark Stadium.

+On March 31, 2025, Bills chief operating officer Pete Guelli revealed that the stadium is scheduled to be demolished in March 2027, which will be about seven months after the completion of the new stadium.